KatamariJr/gorm.io/pages/docs/advanced_query.md

 // SELECT * /*+ MAX_EXECUTION_TIME(10000) */ FROM `users`
 ```

-Index hints allow passing index hints to the database in case the query planner gets confused.
+`UseIndex` and `ForceIndex` allow passing index hints to the database in case the query planner gets confused.

 ```go
 import "gorm.io/hints"